 Try and keep the same proportion of assets through time.
-I have made an iOS app that can help you do this.

 The above points assume that, overall, the future stock market will behave as it has in the past.
 Many believe it will; however, if you don't, you should not follow this strategy.